 Groundskeeping fee: If your resort has acres of lush lawns, gardens or golf courses, look out -- you could be footing the bill in the form of a groundskeeping surcharge.

-Internet: Most hotels, particularly those serving business travelers, offer high-speed Internet and Wi-Fi services.
+Internet: Almost all hotels, especially those serving business travelers, offer high-speed Internet and Wi-Fi services.
 Costs vary widely; while many hotels offer complimentary Internet access, others charge per minute or per day, so be sure to ask before logging on.
 Also, note that some hotels charge for Wi-Fi by device, not by room -- so if you're using your iPad and your spouse is surfing the Net on a laptop, you may have to pay double the fee.

 Luggage holding: Need your hotel to store your bags for a few hours after you check out?
-At certain hotels, you'll have to pay a few bucks for the privilege.
+At some hotels, you'll have to pay a few bucks for the privilege.

 Minibars: There are a number of different fees associated with minibars -- even if you never eat or drink any of the goodies inside.
 Picking up an item and putting it back can trigger the minibar's sensors, immediately adding the price of the item to your bill.
 On sensitive machines, even jostling minibar items as you add your own food to the fridge can incur a charge.
 And if you try to avoid the hassle entirely by calling ahead and asking the minibar to be emptied before your arrival, beware -- you could be charged a "restocking" fee.